Calabar Magazine

 Re-building a Brand: Moving Beyond Disasters and seeing Opportunities

 by Atim Annette Oton Some people experience a disaster and it ends their businesses; I see it as an opportunity.
 So, in June of this year, when a fire destroyed our store, Calabar Imports on Washington Avenue.
-My [...]
+My business partner and I took time off – she traveled and I spent the summer in [...]

 Brooklyn’s Oyster Frenzy